 The senior management team leads Whitney Center's approximately 270 employees through a management team of department heads, assistant department heads, managers and supervisors.
-From time to time, Whitney Center and Thrive at Home may contract with external providers to deliver services or enhance member programs and amenities.
-While no such partnerships yet exist specifically for Thrive at Home, Whitney Center currently partners with:
+From time to time, Whitney Center and Thrive at Home may contract with external providers, such as VNA Community Healthcare, to deliver services or enhance member programs and amenities.
+Whitney Center, Inc., currently partners with:

 - Northeast Medical Group: provides the medical directorship for the Nursing Center and employs the Medical Director.
 Northeast Medical Group is part of Yale New Haven Health System and is affiliated with Yale University School of Medicine. - Trinity Rehab Services: provides physical, occupational and speech rehabilitation services at Whitney Center.
-All rehabilitation employees are employed by Trinity Rehab Services.
+All rehabilitation employees are employed by Trinity Rehab Services. - VNA Community Healthcare: provides the medical home care for Thrive at Home members.
+VNA Community Healthcare, the original visiting nurse associations of Branford, Guilford,